abachman/p5.webm-capture/README.md

 });
 ```

-By default a 10 second video at 60fps will be captured.
+By default, given no arguments, a 10 second video at 60fps will be captured and your sketch will continue running.

 ### stopCapture